The city of Bologna is the perfect base for discovering many of the incredible food experiences in Emilia-Romagna, Italy.

 Plus, it boasts the world's best restaurant for 2018, Osteria Francescana, in Modena.

-I only had a few days to see and sample as much as I could, so I started by booking a food and Ferrari tour.
+I only had a few days to see and sample as much as possible, so I started by booking a food and Ferrari tour.

-The rest of my experiences were in the region's capital of Bologna, where I was staying with my friends Mike and Stephanie.
+The rest of my experiences were in the region's capital of Bologna, where I stayed with my friends Mike and Stephanie.

 What follows are my top 10 food experiences in Emilia-Romagna, Italy.
 Buon Appetito!